 - 4 cups venison or other meat stock preferably made using the spine and some other scraps

 - 1 Tablespoon duck fat or light-tasting oil for warming up the greens

 - 1 cup water

 - 6 large dried morels about 15 grams

-- Brown the roast in a dutch oven in some lard, then remove and deglaze with ½ cup of the venison stock.
-Reduce the stock until it is near dry, then deglaze with the remaining stock.
-Put a layer of parchment on top of the roast, then top with a lid and bake at 300F for 2 hours.
+- Brown the roast in a Dutch oven or in a cast iron skillet if you want to put it in a slow cooker.
+Deglaze with ½ cup of the venison stock.
+Reduce the stock until it is nearly dry, then deglaze with the remaining stock.
+Put a layer of parchment on top of the roast, then top with a lid and bake at 325F for 2 hours or until fork tender.

 - Remove the neck from the oven, chill overnight, then skim the fat from the pot and remove the twine.
 Cut the roast into 4 equal portions.
 If the deer was larger, it could yield 6 portions.
 Cover the sliced roast with cling film and allow to come to room temperature.

 - Meanwhile, hydrate the morels in 1 cup of water for 15 minutes, then swish them, squeeze out the water and cut into 1 inch tubes.
 Put the morels back in the water and swish again to remove grit, then squeeze out the water again, and reserve, then strain the soaking water through a seive and add to the venison stock.

 - Reduce the stock on medium heat for 30 minutes, then whisk in ½ the roux, and then small amounts of the remaining roux until it's thickened and you like the consistency.
 You should have about 1.5 cup of sauce, and will likely have extra.
 Adjust the sauce for salt and reserve.